Welcome to the Department of Industrial Relations

 About Partnership Programs

-Construction WorkerCal/OSHA has long recognized the need to find innovative approaches to improving occupational safety and health in industry.
+Construction WorkerCal/OSHA has long recognized its limitations in improving occupational safety and health in industry.
 Safety and health standards, no matter how carefully conceived and crafted, will never address all work activities and conditions.
-It is not possible to conduct enforcement inspections in every workplace, but it is possible to make critical safety and health information available to every employer and employee and to improve workplace safety culture throughout the state.
-The potential for doing so is greatly magnified when industry, labor and Cal/OSHA can work together in a cooperative manner.
+Available resources are insufficient to conduct regular or exhaustive inspections of all the state's workplaces.
+However, Cal/OSHA has long since recognized the potential for improving workplace safety and health when industry, labor and Cal/OSHA work together in a cooperative manner.

 Benefits